Conversations:

 sisters of compassion

-Sisters of Compassion
+Sisters of the Cross

-Sisters of Compassion are specially trained women missionaries who uniquely serve communities and people in need.
+Sisters of the Cross are specially trained women missionaries who uniquely serve communities and people in need.
 They receive basic medical training and learn practical skills in areas such as teaching and counseling.
 With great commitment, these missionaries go to the most desperate places to serve downtrodden people and offer hope to broken souls.

-Sent in pairs or groups, Sisters of Compassion love and care for widows, who are often rejected by their own families; leprosy patients, who are typically shunned by society and live in colonies apart from the rest of the world; slum residents, who live in impoverished and unsafe conditions; and many others who generally don’t have anyone else to care for them.
+Sent in pairs or groups, Sisters of the Cross love and care for widows, who are often rejected by their own families; leprosy patients, who are typically shunned by society and live in colonies apart from the rest of the world; slum residents, who live in impoverished and unsafe conditions; and many others who generally don’t have anyone else to care for them.

 They teach basic hygiene—in some cases even demonstrating how to properly clean toilets.
 They teach adult women how to read to help them overcome obstacles—and shame—that would otherwise hinder their everyday lives.
 They clean slums and bandage the wounds of leprosy patients.